szczukabendeguz/szczukabendeguz/README.md

 - 🏆 Finished in third place two consecutive years with my team.
 - 👨‍💻 Led design, execution, and programming of an Arduino-based robot.
 - 🚀 Strengthened skills in teamwork, project management, and technical proficiency.
+- [www.teamjerry.hu](https://teamjerry.hu) - check out the website I made for our team!

 ### Independent Development Projects (2021 – 2023)
 - 💻 Proficient in C# and experienced in Java, Python, C, and C++.